Record-setting $11 million home hits market in Outer Banks

 - An elevator

-According to the mortgage calculator on Bankrate.com, the monthly payment on a 30-year loan with a 20 percent down payment and 2.75 percent interest rate will cost north of $43,000 a month.
+According to the mortgage calculator on Bankrate.com, the monthly payment on a 30-year loan with a 20% down payment and 2.75% interest rate will cost north of $43,000 a month.